 Why You Need a Relentless DWI Administrative Hearing Lawyer in O’Fallon, MO

 For a suspension to proceed, you must have been under arrest at the time of the breathalyzer or blood test, and that arrest must have been based on probable cause that you were operating a motor vehicle while intoxicated.
-(This is why the Combs Waterkotte O’Fallon, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as officers only conduct these tests to establish probable cause.)
+(This is why our O’Fallon, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as officers only conduct these tests to establish probable cause.)

-- Machines must be serviced every 35 days
+- Testing machines be maintained every 35 days by a licensed technician

-- Calibration and accuracy must meet legal standards
+- Calibration samples meet specific regulatory standards

 - Testing machine must function within state’s precise limits regarding temperature and accuracy

-Appealing a Missouri DWI Administrative Hearing
+How to Appeal a O’Fallon, MO DWI Administrative Hearing Decision

 Once the appeal is filed, the case moves to a de novo hearing—meaning the O’Fallon, MO circuit court will conduct an entirely new review of the evidence, without relying on the DOR’s previous decision.
 Unlike administrative hearings, circuit appeals allow live witness testimony, providing our O’Fallon, MO DWI/DUI lawyers an opportunity to present a stronger defense for your case.

-Keep in mind that filing an appeal does not automatically stop your suspension or revocation.
-Your license penalty could take effect before the court hears your case, meaning you may be unable to drive while waiting for a ruling.
-If the circuit court determines that the DOR lacked sufficient evidence to suspend your license, your driving privileges may be restored, but only after serving part of your suspension.
+However, it’s important to understand that filing an appeal does not automatically delay your suspension or revocation.
+Your driving privileges may still be affected before the appeal hearing occurs, meaning you could be unable to drive until the court makes its ruling.
+If the court ultimately finds insufficient evidence to uphold the suspension, your license can be reinstated, but only after you have already served part of your suspension.

 Don’t Wait—Contact a O’Fallon, MO DWI Administrative Hearing Lawyer Right Away to Keep Your Driving Privileges

-Call Combs Waterkotte as soon as possible at (314) 900-HELP or contact us online for a free case review where we can get to work on a defense to get you the best possible outcome in O’Fallon, MO.
+Call Combs Waterkotte as soon as possible at (314) 900-HELP or contact us online for a no-obligation case review where we can get to work on a defense to get you the best possible outcome in O’Fallon, MO.